Sovengar/Modern-Design/README.md

 Proyecto para mostrar practicas de diseño moderno.

+TDD
+BDD

+# Architecture

 Clean architecture
 SOLID
-TDD
-BDD
 DDD

-Patterns
+## Patterns

 Humble Object pattern
-Adapter Pattern
-Facade pattern
-Command pattern
+Facade pattern (Grouping usecases, one step closer to modules and microservices) CQRS (soft implementation)
+Adapter / Anti corruption layer for external services/APIs

+### Instantiation

-Factory Classes
+Factory Classes (Configuration)
-Factory method
+Factory method / Named Constructors
-Builder
-ObjectMother
+Builder (for mapper, testing and objects with many attributes) ObjectMother (for testing small objects with few combinations)

+### Others

+DTOs (to transfer data between layers)
+Resources (DTOs that expose our API to the external clients, has to be robust for less versioning) Records (Immutable DTOs for many different scenarios) Value Objects
+Micro Types (AccountId, reserve for PK only)
+CQR separating commands from queries, query after command.
+Internal classes (exception classes,records, micro types, ...)
+Wrapper classes (For external services to map his json to our POJOs) Tell Don't Ask (Have getters for mapper but not setters to avoid mutable objects and business logic leaking)

-Testing
+## Testing

 Stubs
 Fakes
 Mocks

-# Development
+# Configuration

 ## Docker